livechat/livechat-public-docs/js-api/_methods.md

 var is_engaged = LC_API.visitor_engaged();
 ```

-Returns `true` if the visitor is currently chatting, waiting in the queue or the greeting is displayed to him.
+Returns `true` if the visitor is currently chatting, waiting in the queue or the greeting is displayed to them.
 Returns `false` otherwise (not supported with the pop-up chat window).

 ## Return current chat window type